K-Nearest Neighbors (KNN)

 In this module, we will explore how the K-Nearest Neighbors (KNN) algorithm works and apply it to classify fruits using physical characteristics like mass, width, height, and color score.

-📌 Core Steps
+📌 How KNN Works?
+Core Steps of KNN

 1. Choose the number of neighbors K (usually an odd number like 3, 5, or 7).